-- (2) INVESTMENT OF FEES.-The Register of Copyrights shall receive all fees deposited under this section and, after deducting the reasonable costs incurred by the Copyright Office under this section (other than the costs deducted under paragraph (4)), shall deposit the balance in the Treasury of the United States, in such manner as the Secretary of the Treasury directs.
-All funds held by the Secretary of the Treasury shall be invested in interest-bearing securities of the United States for later distribution with interest by the Librarian of Congress as provided by this title. - (3) PERSONS TO WHOM FEES ARE DISTRIB-UTED.-The royalty fees deposited under paragraph (2) shall, in accordance with the procedures provided by paragraph (4), be distributed to those copyright owners whose works were included in a secondary transmission made by a satellite carrier during the applicable 6month accounting period and who file a claim with the Copyright Royalty Judges under paragraph (4). - (4) PROCEDURES FOR DISTRIBUTION.-The royalty fees deposited under paragraph (2) shall be distributed in accordance with the following procedures: - (A) FILING OF CLAIMS FOR FEES.-During the month of July in each year, each person claiming to be entitled to statutory license fees for secondary transmissions shall file a claim with the Copyright Royalty Judges, in accordance with requirements that the

-Copyright Royalty Judges shall prescribe by regulation.
+(3) INVESTMENT OF FEES.-The Register of - (3) INVESTMENT OF FEES.-The Register of Copyrights shall receive all fees (including the filing fee specified in paragraph (1)(C)) deposited under this section and, after deducting the reasonable costs incurred by the Copyright Office under this section (other than the costs deducted under paragraph (5)), shall deposit the balance in the Treasury of the United States, in such manner as the Secretary of the Treasury directs.
+All funds held by the Secretary of the Treasury shall be invested in interest-bearing securities of the United States for later distribution with interest by the Librarian of Congress as provided by this title. - (4) PERSONS TO WHOM FEES ARE DISTRIB-UTED.-The royalty fees deposited under paragraph (3) shall, in accordance with the procedures provided by paragraph (5), be distributed to those copyright owners whose works were included in a secondary transmission made by a satellite carrier during the applicable 6-month accounting period and who file a claim with the Copyright Royalty Judges under paragraph (5). - (5) PROCEDURES FOR DISTRIBUTION.-The royalty fees deposited under paragraph (3) shall be distributed in accordance with the following procedures: - (A) FILING OF CLAIMS FOR FEES.-During the month of July in each year, each person claiming to be entitled to statutory license fees for secondary transmissions shall file a claim with the Copyright Royalty Judges, in accordance with requirements that the Copyright Royalty Judges shall prescribe by regulation.
 For purposes of this paragraph, any claimants may agree among themselves as to the proportionate division of statutory license fees among them, may lump their claims together and file them jointly or as a single claim, or may designate a common agent to receive payment on their behalf.